OmkarKathile007/MERN/README.md

 # UrbanThreads

-An elegant, responsive e-commerce frontend built with React.js.
+An elegant, a frontend built with React.js.
 UrbanThreads showcases a simple, yet powerful UI for browsing categories, viewing product details, managing a shopping cart, and handling user signup—perfect for learning React fundamentals and shipping a portfolio-grade project.

 ---